14 Email Design Best Practices to Improve Email Performance

 4. Choose an appropriate email layout

-For example, if you are sending an email to promote your product, but you put the photos below the text, then it won't make sense to the readers.
-However, if you started the email by showcasing the picture followed by a description and CTA button, it would provide better conversion.
+Additionally, the layout may vary based on the email’s purpose.
+For example, if you are sending an email to promote your product, but you put the photos below the text, you might not get the desired amount of conversions.
+However, if you started the email by showcasing the picture followed by a description and then the CTA button, it would provide better conversion.

 Zig-zag email layout